freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/introduction-python-as-a-language.md

 ## --text--

-What will print out after running these two lines of code:

 ```python
 x = 6
 print(x)
 ```

+What will print out after running the preceding two lines of code?

 ## --answers--